heavendata/heavendata.github.io/en/settings/custom-entities.md

 |Form field |Description |
 --- | ---
 |Name | Name of custom entity as used inside of app.
-|Key  | Key to use as in urls or technical export formats.
+|Key  | Key to use as in URLs or technical export formats.
-|Label attribute | We'll use the value of selected attribute when generation links inside of app.
+|Label attribute | We'll use the value of the selected attribute when generating links inside the app.
-|Identifier attribute | Value of this attribute will be used as unique identifier.
+|Identifier attribute | Value of this attribute will be used as the unique identifier.

 ### Attributes